Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Estimated Timing :45 minutes

-### Task 1: Configuring the eShopOnWeb team project
+### Task 1: Sign up and configure the eShopOnWeb team project in Azure DevOps

 1. Open Edge browser and navigate to https://dev.azure.com and select **Start Free** and sign in with the credentials provided in the Environment variables.